Buster Keaton

 Joseph Frank "Buster" Keaton (October 4, 1895 – February 1, 1966) was an American actor, comedian and filmmaker.
-He is best known for his silent films during the 1920s, in which he performed physical comedy and inventive stunts.
-He frequently maintained a stoic, deadpan facial expression that became his trademark and earned him the nickname "The Great Stone Face".
+He is best known for his silent films, in which he performed physical comedy and inventive stunts.
+He maintained a stoic, deadpan facial expression that became his trademark and earned him the nickname "The Great Stone Face".

 Keaton was a child vaudeville star, performing as part of his family's traveling act.
-As an adult, he began working with independent producer Joseph M. Schenck and filmmaker Edward F. Cline, with whom he made a series of successful two-reel comedies in the early 1920s, including One Week (1920), The Playhouse (1921), Cops (1922), and The Electric House (1922).
-He then moved to feature-length films; several of them, such as Sherlock Jr. (1924), The General (1926), Steamboat Bill, Jr. (1928), and The Cameraman (1928), remain highly regarded.
-The General is perhaps his most acclaimed work; Orson Welles considered it "the greatest comedy ever made...and perhaps the greatest film ever made".
+As an adult, he began working with independent producer Joseph M. Schenck and filmmaker Edward F. Cline, with whom he made successful two-reel comedies in the early 1920s, including One Week (1920), The Playhouse (1921) and The Electric House (1922).
+He moved to feature-length films, including Our Hospitality (1923), Sherlock Jr. (1924), The General (1926) and Steamboat Bill, Jr. (1928).
+Orson Welles called The General "the greatest comedy ever made...and perhaps the greatest film ever made".

 Keaton's career declined after 1928, when he signed with Metro-Goldwyn-Mayer and lost his artistic independence.
 His first wife divorced him, and he descended into alcoholism.
 He was fired from MGM in 1933, ending his career as a leading man in feature films.
 He recovered in the 1940s, marrying Eleanor Norris and working as an honored comic performer until the end of his life.
-During this period, he made cameos in Billy Wilder's Sunset Boulevard (1950), Charlie Chaplin's Limelight (1952), and a variety of television programs.
-He earned an Academy Honorary Award in 1959.
+During this period, he made cameos in Billy Wilder's Sunset Boulevard (1950) and Charlie Chaplin's Limelight (1952).

-Critic Roger Ebert wrote of Keaton's "extraordinary period from 1920 to 1929" when he "worked without interruption" as having made him "the greatest actor-director in the history of the movies".
-In 1996, Entertainment Weekly recognized Keaton as the seventh-greatest film director, stating that "his films offer belly laughs of mind-boggling physical invention and a spacey determination that nears philosophical grandeur."
-In 1999, the American Film Institute ranked him as the 21st-greatest male star of classic Hollywood cinema.
+Roger Ebert wrote of Keaton's "extraordinary period from 1920 to 1929" making him "the greatest actor-director in the history of the movies".
+In 1996, Entertainment Weekly recognized Keaton as the seventh-greatest film director, writing "his films offer belly laughs of mind-boggling physical invention and a spacey determination that nears philosophical grandeur."
+The American Film Institute included The General, Sherlock Jr. and The Navigator on their AFI's 100 Years...100 Laughs list.
+He is the subject of Kevin Brownlow's Buster Keaton: A Hard Act to Follow (1987) and Peter Bogdanovich's The Great Buster: A Celebration (2018).